 Masashi Okada, Tadahiro Taniguchi, Dreaming: Model-based Reinforcement Learning by Latent Imagination without Reconstruction, IEEE International Conference on Robotics and Automation (ICRA) , 2021, paper

 Building a human-like integrative artificial cognitive system, that is, an artificial general intelligence (AGI), is the holy grail of the artificial intelligence (AI) field.
 Furthermore, a computational model that enables an artificial system to achieve cognitive development will be an excellent reference for brain and cognitive science.
-This paper describes an approach to developing a cognitive architecture by integrating elemental cognitive modules to enable the training of the modules as a whole.
-This approach is based on two ideas: (1) brain-inspired AI, learning human brain architecture to build human-level intelligence, and (2) a probabilistic generative model (PGM)-based cognitive architecture to develop a cognitive system for developmental robots by integrating PGMs.
-The proposed development framework is called a whole-brain PGM (WB-PGM), which differs fundamentally from existing cognitive architectures.
-It can learn continuously through a system based on sensory-motor information.
+Taniguchi et al. describe an approach to developing a cognitive architecture by integrating elemental cognitive modules to enable the training of the cognitive architecture as a whole.
+This approach is based on two ideas: (1) a brain-inspired AI which is built by learning the human brain architecture to build human-level intelligence by researchers, and (2) a probabilistic generative model (PGM)-based cognitive architecture to develop a cognitive system for developmental robots by integrating PGMs.
+The proposed development framework is called a whole-brain PGM (WB-PGM), which differs fundamentally from existing cognitive architectures as it can learn continuously through a system based on sensory-motor information.

-As PGMs describe explicit informational relationships between variables, WB-PGM provides interpretable guidance from computational sciences to brain science.
-By providing such information, researchers in neuroscience can provide feedback to researchers in AI and robotics on what the current models lack with reference to the brain.
-Further, it can facilitate collaboration among researchers in neuro-cognitive sciences as well as AI and robotics.
+Because on the characteristics that PGMs describe explicit informational relationships between variables, WB-PGM provides interpretable guidance from computational sciences to neuroscience.
+By providing such information, researchers in neuroscience can provide feedback to researchers in AI and robotics on what the current models lack in reference to the brain.
+Furthermore, it can facilitate collaboration between researchers in neuro-cognitive sciences and those in AI and robotics.